Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Introduction

 Our Pro-UIGAN consists of a Pro-UInet and two discriminators, \emph{i.e.,} a local discriminator (namely Local-D) and a global discriminator (namely Global-D).
 The Pro-UInet stacks a few successive Upsampling and Inpainting Blocks (UI-blocks) and generates a non-occluded HR face image by performing multiple inpainting and upsampling of an occluded LR face.
 By doing so, we can inpaint and super-resolve the LR input in a coarse-to-fine manner.
-In particular, in each stage, our UI-block comprises a Cross-modal Transformer Module (CM-TM) and a Transformative Upsampling Net (TUN).
-It estimates the most distinguishable facial landmarks in an input face and constructs facial geometry priors to guide hallucination.
-Our designed CM-TM employs the input face and its landmark features as queries and keys to calculate their cross-attention matrix for deep feature correspondences construction.
+In particular, in each stage, our UI-block comprises a Cross-modal Attention Module (CM-AM) and a Transformative Upsampling Module (TUM).
+It estimates the most distinguishable facial landmarks in an input face and constructs facial geometry priors to guide face hallucination.
+Our designed CM-AM employs the input face and its landmark features as queries and keys to calculate their cross-attention matrix for deep feature correspondences construction.
 Then, it generates facial geometry priors and facial appearance features in a mutual promotion manner.
-In our multi-stage hallucination process, the first UI-block generates a coarse hallucinated face from the occluded LR input, which acts as a preliminary result for following UI-blocks.
+In our multi-stage hallucination process, the first UI-block generates a coarse hallucinated face from the occluded LR input, providing guidance for following UI-blocks.
 Then, the following UI-blocks refine the face images hallucinated at the previous stage and generate hallucination results with finer details.
 Fig.~\ref{fig1}(i) illustrates that our hallucinated non-occluded HR face is more photo-realistic than the results of the state-of-the-art.